 Mr Back has a particular expertise in transactions involving liquor licences and real estate to which those licences are or may be attached.
 His clients include listed public companies, developers and major private property owners.

-Sandra Bailey is a Board Member of the Brien Holden Vision Institute Foundation.
-She is a Yorta Yorta woman and former CEO of the Aboriginal Health and Medical Research Council of NSW, a position she held for 25 years.
+Sandra Bailey is a Yorta Yorta woman and former CEO of the Aboriginal Health and Medical Research Council of NSW, a position she has held for 25 years.

 Ms Bailey has worked as a Solicitor for the Victorian Aboriginal Legal Services, and served as Head of the Aboriginal Issues Unit of the Royal Commission into Aboriginal Deaths in Custody.
 Ms Bailey has served on a number of Ministerial Advisory Committees and boards and been involved in a number of research projects in Aboriginal health including in the areas of child health and resilience.